Money Back Plans Comparison

 Insurance premium paid during a year qualifies for exemptions under Section 80C of the Income Tax Act.
 In most cases, the maturity proceeds and withdrawals are also exempt under Section 10 (10D).
 It is important for you to ensure that the survival benefits received at periodic intervals during the policy term qualify for these tax exemptions as well.

 Money back plans are a beneficial tool for financial planning because they offer a periodic payout at regular intervals.
 In addition, these policies offer insurance coverage, tax benefits, and bonuses, making the plans a safe and secured investment avenue.
 These kinds of insurance policies are appropriate for conservative individuals who prefer lower, but guaranteed returns on their investments.
-It is advisable to use an online money back plans comparison tool to choose the best policy.
+It is advisable to use an online money back plans comparison tool to choose the best life insurance policy

 Products offered by HDFC Life :